ajimoti/roles-and-permissions-documentation/docs/enums/hierarchy.md

 :::caution
 It is important that the roles in the `permissions()` method appear in the same order as they are declared.

-If not an `Ajimoti\RolesAndPermissions\Exceptions\InvalidRoleHierarchyException`  will be thrown.
-You can checkout the [exception section](https://blah.com) for better understanding.
+If not an `Ajimoti\RolesAndPermissions\Exceptions\InvalidRoleHierarchyException`  will be thrown, therefore ensure your roles appear in the same order they were declared.
 :::

 ## Getting other roles